daronphang/programming-resources/cloud-computing/AWS/services/compute/products.md

 AWS Lambda has time limit (15 minutes), limited runtimes, and limited temporary disk space, and is serverless.

 AWS Batch has no time limit with any runtime, relies on EBS/Instance Store for disk space and relies on EC2.

+## Amazon EMR

+Amazon EMR is the industry-leading cloud big data platform for processing vast amounts of data using open source tools such as Hadoop, Apache Spark, Apache Hive, Apache HBase, Apache Flink, Apache Hudi, and Presto.